tlaplus/CommunityModules/README.md

 Contributing
 ------------

-If you have one or more snippets, operators, or modules you'd like to share, please make a pull request and we'll take care of it eventually.
+If you have one or more snippets, operators, or modules you'd like to share, please open an issue or create a pull request.
+Before submitting your operator or module, please consider adding documentation.
+The more documentation there is, the more likely it is that someone will find it useful.

-Before submitting your request make sure that:
-* Your contribution is working.
-* Your contribution is unique (or better): check whether someone already provided a similar solution.
-* Your contribution is relevant to the project and actually adds some value.

-We take the discretion to approve or reject submissions at our will.

 Download
 --------